 3) Responding to change over following a structured plan

 The traditional ‘waterfall’ uses an agreed scope to create a time and resources plan.
 Agile establishes the resources and time which ultimately drive scope.
 There will be a number of time and cost delivery windows, sprints, through which the project will evolve.

 An agile environment establishes a minimum viable product (MVP); the core project deliverable to trigger the start of a delivery.
 This is likely to change as the project team realises other opportunities or benefits that become available throughout each sprint.

-Prototyping/working solutions over comprehensive documentation
+4) Prototyping/working solutions over comprehensive documentation

 The delivery team is ‘cocooned’ to focus on the solution to the problem they are dealing with.
 The team will make constant adjustments to the scope of the product.